rubenvp8510/tempo-query-generator/README.md

 The tool simulates realistic user behavior by implementing a search-and-fetch pattern:

 - **Search Phase**: Workers execute TraceQL search queries to find traces matching specific criteria.
-- **Fetch Phase**: After a successful search, workers probabilistically fetch the full trace details by trace ID, simulating a user clicking on a search result.
+- **Fetch Phase**: After a successful search, workers probabilistically fetch the full trace details by trace ID, simulating a user viewing detailed trace information.
-- **Click Probability**: Configurable probability (0.0-1.0) determines how often full traces are fetched after searches.
+- **Trace Fetch Probability**: Configurable probability (0.0-1.0) determines how often full traces are fetched after searches.
 A value of 0.5 means 50% of successful searches will trigger a trace fetch.
 - **Realistic Load**: This two-phase approach exercises both Tempo's search index and trace retrieval mechanisms, providing a more representative performance test.

 ### Metrics Collection